-Ms. Adele Khodr is a national of Lebanon and graduated from the American University of Beirut, with a BA in Public Administration and an MA in Anthropology.
-Ms. Khodr has been working with UNICEF since 1990, starting from UNICEF Lebanon.
-She also served UNICEF in Sudan as well as in the Regional Office for South Asia, Sierra Leone and India.
-Ms. Khodr worked as UNICEF Representative to Cote d’Ivoire from 2013 to 2016 and Afghanistan from June 2016 and until she joined the UNICEF office in Ethiopia in May 2019.
+Ms. Adele Khodr is a national of Lebanon.
+She graduated from the American University of Beirut, with a BA in Public Administration and an MA in Anthropology.
+Ms. Khodr has been working with UNICEF since 1990.
+She served UNICEF in Sudan, the Regional Office for South Asia, Sierra Leone and India.
+Ms. Khodr worked as UNICEF Rep. to Cote d’Ivoire and Afghanistan until she joined the UNICEF office in Ethiopia in May 2019.

 Country Director for Ethiopia, Djibouti, Somalia, Sudan, South Sudan and Special representative to the AU and the ECA

 Alexio, a national of Zimbabwe, has more than 20 years of experience of international development work across several countries in Africa.
 As ILO Representative, Alexio currently manages and leads ILO country programmes in Ethiopia, Djibouti, Somalia, Sudan and South Sudan, and also serves as the ILO Special Representative to the African Union and Economic Commission for Africa.